Porgramming-Hero-web-course/batch-4-assignment-1-tazim5032/blog-1.md

 In the above code, the intersection ensures that FullStackDeveloper has both frontend and backend attributes, making it a combination of both roles.
 This is useful when you need to represent a developer who works in both frontend and backend, with properties from each role.

+#Summary

+Union types let a variable hold values of different types, which is helpful when you expect different possibilities.

+Intersection types combine multiple types into one, ensuring an object has all the required properties from each type.

+Union and intersection types in TypeScript are useful for making code more flexible and safe.
+Both help you write clearer, more reliable code by ensuring that your data matches the expected structure while allowing flexibility where needed.